-Figure 16.
-The left plot shows the time of arrival of all particles to the LUCID volume.
-The right plot is obtained for particles detected by LUCID (> 50 p.e.).
+Figure 21.
+Time of arrival to the LUCID volume of detected particles ($> 50 \ p.e.$).

-The left plot shows that detected "front" secondaries which are in time with primaries (within 2 ns) are about a factor 5 more than primaries.
+Detected "front" secondaries are in time with primaries (within 2 ns) and are about a factor 5 more than primaries.
 Secondaries from the side are about 20% more than primaries and are spread over a larger range of time due to the shape of the LUCID volume.
 Detected secondaries from the back are negligible.
 Detected "side" and "back" secondaries have a peak at about 61 ns, which is the time needed to reach the position of the PMT.

-4.9 Angle with the beam
+4.9 Angle to the beam

 Primary and secondary particles detected by LUCID hit almost simultaneously the front face of the LUCID volume.
 However, secondary particles, being the product of scattering of primary particles through different materials, are expected to travel along different directions with respect to primaries.
-The angle between the beam axis and the trajectory of primary and secondary particles is shown in Figure 17.
+The angle between the beam axis and the trajectory of primary and secondary particles is shown in Figure 22 for all particles and in Figure 23 for those which are detected.